 Descriptive statistics are the statistical representation of an entire population or a sample.
 The primary objective of descriptive statistics is to summarize a sample and gauge its central tendency.
 Descriptive statistics constitute a significant aspect of all quantitative data analysis, accompanied by diverse graphical representations.
-There are many central tendency tools to measure the required output:
+There are many central tendency tools to measure the required output, such as Sum, Mean, Std.
+Dev, Min, Max, Skewness, Kurtosis.